Drama (Yes album): Reception

-Live performance
+Touring and post-release

 Yes toured Drama with a concert tour of North America and the UK from August to December 1980.
 Horn and Downes had never performed live on such a large scale before, and learned the Yes repertoire with Downes playing 14 keyboards on stage.
 Horn faced issues with nervousness and with his voice, which increasingly strained as the tour progressed due to his efforts to match Anderson's high register.
-While marketing for the tour was mute on the lineup change, much of the North American leg was still a success; the tour included three sold out shows at Madison Square Garden in New York City, where the band were presented a commemorative award for selling out the venue 16 consecutive times since 1974.
+While marketing for the tour was mute on the lineup change, much of the North American leg was still a success; the tour included three sold-out shows at Madison Square Garden in New York City, where the band were presented a commemorative award for selling out the venue 16 consecutive times since 1974.
 The UK leg, however, was not as well-received: many audience members expressed their anger with the lineup change by booing and jeering Horn and Downes.

 After the tour, Yes disbanded in early 1981.
-Horn began a career in producing, while Howe and Downes formed Asia.
+Horn began a career in producing (which led to him producing Yes' immediate successor in 1983, 90125), while Howe and Downes formed Asia.
 All five members of the Drama line-up reunited in the recording of Yes's twentieth album, Fly from Here (2011).
 An alternate version of that album, Fly from Here – Return Trip (2018), features Horn on lead vocals.

 Yes did not revisit songs from Drama until Anderson's departure from the band in 2008.
 For their 2016 European tour, the album was performed in its entirety for the first time, in track order.
 Horn sang "Tempus Fugit" with the band on stage on their Oxford and London dates.